Management and Security powered by Landesk

 Once you select the desired options and click OK, the core immediately tries to notify the endpoint using the standard push mechanism.
 If the endpoint cannot be connected directly from the core, such as when the endpoint is connected over a CSA, the core will use another push technique that leverages the remote-control push capabilities to notify the endpoint.

-Once the EPS agent is notified, the EPS agent will block any network traffic in/out of the device on all ports except the Security Suite and remote control communication ports.
+Once the EPS agent is notified, the EPS agent will block any network traffic in/out of the device on all ports except the Endpint Security for Endpoint Manager and remote control communication ports.
 This allows the core to continue managing the endpoint once the device is isolated.
 EPS also allows DNS traffic, ensuring the Ivanti agent can continue to operate.
 The EPS agent only allows traffic to/from the core/CSA on the specific opened ports, which can only be used to send/receive traffic from the management console.

 If you required a software package to be deployed or a remote-control session to start, the relevant agent components are notified so those processes can begin.